bnprks/notebook-scheduler/README.md

     - Makes a first-hop connection to `ssh sherlock` (a login node) using normal password + Duo authentication
     - Makes a second-hop connection from the login node to the worker node using publickey authentication.
 (Requires local `~/.ssh/id_sherlock.pub` to be listed in Sherlock's `~/.ssh/authorized_keys`)
     - Saves both of these connections persistently in local files `~/.ssh/[local_name]@[remote_name]:22` to prevent repeated duo prompts
+### Authentication
+- Notebook passwords are important!
+Otherwise anyone can connect and run commands as if they were you
+- RStudio uses the script `rserver_auth.sh` to handle its authentication.
+It checks the password against an environment variable derived from `rstudio_password.txt` on Sherlock.
+- The same password is used for Jupyter, and it is set by the script `set_jupyter_password.py`